History of the Dred Scott Decision

 The Northwest Ordinance

-At the same time delegates to the Constitutional Convention were creating plans for a new government, representatives to the Congress of the existing government, established under the Articles of Confederation, were meeting in New York.
+While the Constitutional Convention was going on, the Confederation Congress, established under the Articles of Confederation, was meeting in New York.
 On July 13, 1787, the Confederation Congress enacted “An Ordinance for the government of the Territory of the United States northwest of the River Ohio,” which stipulated “There shall be neither slavery nor involuntary servitude in the said territory. . . ” That legislation, more commonly known as the Northwest Ordinance, had the effect of establishing the Ohio River as the border separating free and slave states between the Appalachian Mountains and the Mississippi River.
 For the next three decades, that boundary forestalled major sectional disputes over slavery.

 The Louisiana Purchase